riceballeater/tamagotchi-extension/README.md

  - Organize code

 # How this was made
+AI has not been used in this project.
 This plugin was made with HTML, CSS, and JavaScript.
 Icons used are from Material UI icons by Google.
-AI has not been used in this project.

 # web playable (demo)
-Only available for firefox currently
+Only available for Firefox currently.
+Please install Firefox to use the extension, sorry.

-put link here
+Get extension from Firefox add-on store at https://addons.mozilla.org/en-CA/firefox/addon/tamagotchi-pet/.
+I'm really sorry if the link isn't up yet since I'm finishing this last minute, it should be up by the end of August 1.

 # notes
  - this extension stores data locally that will persist when browsing data is cleared. to remove data, uninstall the extension or press the clear button in the settings.